 - Do not install the unit near a heat or steam source, or where considerable amounts of oil, iron powder, or flour are used.
-(These materials will generate condensate, cause a reduction in heat exchanger efficiency, or the drain to malfunction.
-If this is a potential problem, install a ventilation fan large enough to vent out these materials.) - Ensure there are no obstacles to air circulation around the unit; keep proper distances from ceilings, doorways, floor, walls, etc. - Do not install in an area where operation sound will disturb occupants--place the unit where noise prevention is taken into consideration - Do not install near doorway. - · Avoid installing the unit near high-frequency generators.
+(These materials may generate condensate, cause a reduction in heat exchanger efficiency, or the drain to malfunction.
+If this is a potential problem, install a ventilation fan large enough to vent out these materials.) - Do not install near doorway. - Avoid installing the unit near high-frequency generators.